Developer(s) – Capcom

 Gameplay – 5/10

 This aspect is where the game posthumously fell short on in my opinion.
 My feelings towards it are too mixed.
-On one hand, this game incorporates so many innovations that would go on to become industry standards, such as non-linearity, giving players the choice of which order they complete levels in, and variety in the array of different abilities that the player can acquire throughout the course of the game.
+On one hand, this game incorporates so many innovations that would go on to become industry standards, such as non-linearity, giving players the choice of which order they complete levels in and variety in the array of different abilities that the player can acquire throughout the course of the game.
 But on the other hand, the game is notoriously hard, and for the most, I just felt marred down by its level of difficulty.
 It’s because of that, I found it too hard to enjoy, and in turn, hurts its replayability overall.
-I think part of the problem has to do with that back in the time of it’s release, video gaming was a much more casual interest in America and Europe than it was in Japan, and the Western world wasn’t used to such challenges in video games.
-But there were a few of these games, like Mega Man and Castlevania, that were met with a decent reception, and so they worked for many players, but not for all.
-This is part of the reason why Nintendo were apprehensive about release the original Super Mario Bros 2 in the Western world, so they took another game they previously developed called Doki Doki Panic, and re-imagined that game as our version of Super Mario Bros 2, and the original Japanese take was re-released as part of Super Mario All-Stars, where it was called Super Mario Bros: The Lost Levels.
+I think part of the problem has to do with that back in the time of its release, video gaming was a much more casual interest in America and Europe than it was in Japan, and the Western world wasn’t used to such challenges in video games.
+But there were a few of these games, like Mega Man and Castlevania, that was met with decent reception, and so they worked for many players, but not for all.
+This is part of the reason why Nintendo was apprehensive about release the original Super Mario Bros 2 in the Western world, so they took another game they previously developed called Doki Doki Panic and re-imagined that game as our version of Super Mario Bros 2, and the original Japanese take was re-released as part of Super Mario All-Stars, where it was called Super Mario Bros: The Lost Levels.
 Although there is much more to the story than that, the fact of the matter remains that Mega Man was just far too hard for me to enjoy overall.

 Controls – 9/10